henryhxu/CSCI4430-ESTR4120/README.md

 ## Course policies
 - Assignments:
   * No late submission.
+Late submissions result in zero marks.
   * Grace tokens: You have **2** grace tokens, each can be used to give you a 24-hr extension on one assignment.
 You can apply at most 1 grace token on each assignment at your own discretion.
 This gives you some flexibility to cope with your own schedule.
-  * According to the University’s regulation, every assignment must be accompanied by a signed declaration of originality; submissions without it will receive zero mark.
+  * According to the University’s regulation, every assignment must be accompanied by a signed declaration of originality; submissions without it will receive zero marks.
   * The declaration form is available [here](https://www.cuhk.edu.hk/policy/academichonesty/Eng_htm_files_(2013-14)/declaration_en.doc).
+  * Each assignment may have its own specific submission instructions.
+Failing to follow those instructions will prevent us from locating your submission and grading it, leading to zero marks.
+  * Each assignment, after the mark is released, comes with a "consoling" period when students can approach TAs to clarify their mistakes or any other reasons that may justify re-marking their solution.
+After the consoling period, the corresponding assignment marks are regarded as final and will not be changed.
+No further "appeal" requests are allowed after the consoling period.
 - Lecture and tutorial:
   * Be on time.
 Set your mobile device to vibration/silient mode.
   * Feel free to ask questions and raise comments during the lecture, but we can only entertain short questions and discussions in-class.